UniversityOfCambridgeDIAL/IntroToML/Assignment/README.md

 1. Can the problem be answered through applying machine learning?
 2. Is it a unsupervised/supervised and classification/regression/clustering/... problem?
 3. Does the dataset contain invalid data entries?
-4. Is the dataset skewed?
+4. Is the dataset skewed or unbalanced?
 5. Does the dataset require application of a normalisation method?
 If yes, which one?
 6. What types of variables (e.g. categorical, ...) does the dataset contain?
 7. Do chosen machine learning methods work well with the type of dataset that is analysed?